mevlut-celik/Class-Notes/README.md

 # Class-Notes
-this repo consist class notes of metu phys classes.
+this repo consists of lecture notes on metu phys classes.